madelinemelzer/nucleiDysmorphia/README.md

 “segmentation.ipynb"
 ### Directories specified:
-Input folder of maxIP .tif images of nuclei only Output folder of segmented, binary .tif images of nuclei only QC output folder of segmented nuclei but filtered by removing peripheral nuclei cutoff by the image field of view (optional) output folder of individual nuclei that can be used in the shiny app visualization.
+Input folder of maxIP .tif images of nuclei only

+Output folder of segmented, binary .tif images of nuclei only

+QC output folder of segmented nuclei but filtered by removing peripheral nuclei cutoff by the image field of view

 ### Instructions
 1. Open segmentation Jupyter notebook, “segmentation.ipynb”
 2. Modify the input and output directories to match where the unsegmented .tif files are located (dataPath) and where you would like to the output segmented .tif images to be located (savePath).
 For example: